mrkwapo/OCR-Projects/INSTAGRAM/README.md

 **Node.js** is an open-source, cross-platform, JavaScript run-time environment that executes JavaScript code outside of a browser.
   *See documentation and download:* https://nodejs.org/en/

+  *GLOSSARY:*

+  fs : native file system that comes with Node.js which enables read and write operations on your working file system that hosts the node environment

 **STEP BY STEP TUTORIAL**